LiorKirsch/place2GPS/README.md

 Each place should have its own line.

 Run from the command line:
-> python getLocation.py
+> python2.7 getLocation.py

 To put the output in a file named output.csv:
-> python getLocation.py > output.csv
+> python2.7 getLocation.py > output.csv

+Tested on python2.7